Updated: September 25, 2025

 Second, the IRS can waive the FTD penalty if you had a reasonable cause.
 If you failed to make your first required tax deposit or the first deposit after a change in the frequency of your tax deposits, the IRS might waive your penalty.
 For example, if you forget to make the first payment after switching from monthly to semiweekly tax deposits, you may request a penalty waiver.
 You will need to make sure you file your employment tax returns on time to be eligible for this penalty reduction.

 If your business has unpaid payroll taxes, the IRS can use powerful collection methods to get the money you owe.
-For example, the IRS can put a lien on your business.
-However, you may be able to have your FTD penalties waived or work out an arrangement to pay back your delinquent taxes over time. to determine your best option for handling your unpaid payroll taxes.
+For example, the IRS can put a lien on your business or seize your business assets, effectively forcing you to shut down.
+However, you may be able to have your FTD penalties waived or work out an arrangement to pay back your delinquent taxes over time.
+To determine your best option for handling your unpaid payroll taxes.

 Find & Evaluate Licensed Tax Professionals to Solve Your Tax Issues